-But isn’t wearing no underwear unhygienic?
+Isn’t wearing no underwear under a leotard unhygienic?

 First of all your child is most likely not going to be wearing their dance gear or costume all day at which point they will get changed and you can put their leotard and or tights into the wash.

-Secondly if they are wearing tights, the tights are their underwear which you would wash after they wear regardless of wearing underwear because they also go over their feet and get dirty fairly easily.
+Secondly, if they are wearing tights, the tights are their underwear which you would wash after they wear regardless of wearing underwear because they also go over their feet and get dirty fairly easily.

 Thirdly many well-made leotards and costumes just like a bathing suit come with an extra layer of material in the crotch area giving extra protection.

 If your child is wearing a costume that has been worn before by someone else, their ballet or dance tights will act as their underwear.

-Dance underpants, briefs or knickers are usually made of lycra or some sort of tight elastic material rather than cotton and are high cut so they fit snuggly and hide under the leotard or costume.
+Dance underpants, briefs or knickers are usually made of lycra or thin elasticized material rather than cotton and are high cut so they fit snuggly and hide under the leotard or costume.

 If you are unable to obtain a specially made pair of dancer underwear or can’t find the right shade for your child maybe you can experiment and buy the tightest fitting, high cut underwear you can find (maybe a size smaller than usual?) in white, tan, brown, black or pink depending on your child and the costume they are going to be wearing.

 In saying all this, sometimes it can all be too hard and expensive which is why many parents just let their kids go commando.

 Our Recommendations for Children’s Dance Underwear